Our Services

 Helpful Resources

-Red light therapy uses low level red or near infrared light to reset your circadian rhythm after crossing multiple time zones, improving sleep quality, alertness, mood and cognitive recovery when timed to local sunrise or sunset.
-Protocols vary by travel direction, device wavelength, intensity and session timing and work best alongside melatonin, hydration, consistent sleep schedules and light hygiene.
+Red light therapy uses low-level red or near-infrared light to help reset your circadian rhythm after crossing time zones, easing jet lag symptoms like poor sleep, fatigue, brain fog and mood changes.
+When timed to local sunrise or sunset, it can improve sleep quality, alertness and cognitive recovery.
+Protocols vary by travel direction, device wavelength, intensity and session timing, and results are strongest when combined with melatonin, hydration, consistent sleep schedules and good light hygiene.

 Traveling across multiple time zones can leave you feeling groggy, irritable, and out of sync.
 Jet lag occurs when your internal body clock (circadian rhythm) is mismatched with the local time at your destination.
 Red light therapy (RLT), also known as photobiomodulation, is emerging as a non-drug tool to help reset circadian rhythms, improve sleep quality, and speed travel recovery.
 Here's what you need to know about using red light therapy for jet lag and travel.